helm/community/hips/hip-00xx-sequencing.md

 In this example, helm will first install and wait for all resources of `nginx` and `rabbitmq` dependencies to be "ready" before attempting to install `bar` resources.
 Once all resources of `bar` are "ready" then and only then will `foo` chart resources be installed. `foo` would require `rabbitmq` to be ready but since the subchart resources would have been installed before `bar`, this requirement would have been fulfilled.

 This approach of building a directed acyclic graph (DAG) is prone to circular dependencies.
 During the templating phase, Helm will have logic to detect, and report any circular dependencies found in the chart templates.
+Helm will also provide a command to print the DAG for development and troubleshooting purposes.

 ### Readiness

-In order to enforce sequencing, a new `helm.sh/resource-ready` annotation would be used to determine when a resource is ready, allowing helm to proceed deploying the next group of resources, or failing a deployment.
-Helm would query, using jsonpath syntax, status fields of the annotated resource.
-Some native kubernetes resources that have stable APIs e.g `v1` resources such as `Pod` and `Deployment`, would have default queries which can be overriden.
-If Helm cannot determine how to check a resource's readiness when it should, it will do nothing and log this.
+In order to enforce sequencing, Helm will check that resources are ready using `kstatus` [ready condition](https://github.com/kubernetes-sigs/cli-utils/blob/master/pkg/kstatus/README.md#the-ready-condition) allowing helm to proceed installing the next group of resources, or fail the install.
+Users can override checks using optional `helm.sh/readiness-failure` and `helm.sh/readiness-success` annotations which are jsonpath queries to check status fields of the annotated resource.
+If any of the checks in the lists evaluate as true, the readiness check is determined as successful/failed. `helm.sh/readiness-timeout` annotation can be used to override how long Helm should wait when performing readiness checks before bailing out.
+It defaults to `10s`.

 #### Example
 ```yaml